ConnectedHomes/chaim/install.md

 see the [policy README](policies/README.md) for information.

-Create the policy set as described in that document, but don't create the policies in AWS yet, as some of them will still require editing.
+Create the policy set as described in that document, but don't create the policies marked as special, as they are created when creating the functions.

 ### User